U.S. storm to gold in women's 4x400m relay

-DOHA (Reuters) - The United States stormed to victory in the women’s 4x400 meters relay at the world championships on Sunday after leading from the start to clock a world leading time.
+DOHA (Reuters) - The United States stormed to victory in the women’s 4x400 meters relay at the world championships on Sunday after leading from the start to clock the best time this year.

 U.S. Olympic champion relay runner Phyllis Francis opened a comfortable lead before passing the baton to Sydney McLaughlin, silver medalist in the 400m hurdles at the worlds in Doha.